craftkit/craftkit-playground/craft-uikit.md

 view.sayTo('CraftKit')
 ```

+sayTo method updates `whom`, and update its view.

 #### 🤾‍♀️ Yet another solution

-In above case, `renderView` re-compile template with current status of `this`.
+In above case, `renderView` re-compiles template with current status of `this`.
 This will reset some dynamic design applied to your object. (instead, this implementation is durty)

+The compiled view is accesible by `shadow` property,
-So, you can change `whom` by following code to keep you inner status.
+So, you can change `whom` by following code, and you can keep your inner status.

 ```
 view.shadow.getElementById('whom').innerHTML = 'CraftKit'